Hurricane0/Alena-Nails/README.md

 ## Alena-Nails

 Commercial project.
-Website, where you can pick some nails staff
+Website, where you can pick some nails staff.

 ### Technologies